fireundubh/playwithfire/pyro.md

 #### Compiling scripts

-When a GitHub URL is used as an `Folder` path, Pyro will download the respective files and use the download location as the folder path.
+When a GitHub or public Bitbucket Cloud URL is used as an `Folder` path, Pyro will download the respective files and use the download location as the folder path.

 For example: